Introducing the 4 financial statements

 Margin analysis enables the CFO to observe revenue, costs, and profits trends over time, which can help them make better decisions about pricing and marketing.

-It helps executive teams move from reacting to financial problems to proactively planning for them.
+It helps executive teams move from reacting to financial problems to proactively financial planning for them.

 ROI

-Basic financial statement analysis provides a reliable data source for determining ROI and shows how well your operational investments pay off.
+Basic financial statement analysis provides a reliable data source for determining return on investment, or ROI, and shows how well your operational investments pay off.

+By examining ROI, a CFO can determine which investments to increase, decrease, or reallocate to maximize profits.
 ROI analysis also reveals other ways to maintain and grow profitability.
-They provide valuable insights into the company’s performance against expected benchmarks and current economic conditions.
+It provides valuable insights into the company’s performance against expected benchmarks and current economic conditions.

-In a downturn, this data can help the CFO streamline investments to focus on those moving the needle.
+In a downturn, this data helps the CFO streamline investments to focus on those making a significant impact.

 Cash flow